LSLSliushu/LSLSliushu.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Welcome to my website!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-Welcome to my website!
 My name is Shu Liu; I am a Hedrick Assistant Adjunct Professor in the Department of Mathematics at UCLA.
 I graduated from the Computational Science & Engineering program at Georgia Institute of Technology under the supervision of Dr.Haomin Zhou.
 You can find my CV here 'http://LSLSliushu.github.io/files/cv.pdf'.

 My research focuses on scientific computing, numerical analysis, and machine learning, with an emphasis on efficient, scalable algorithms for partial differential equations and beyond:
 * Design numerical methods with accuracy guarantees for simulating Wasserstein geometric flows.